 Living Learning Communities (LLCs) provide the opportunity to live with other LGBTQIA+ students on campus!
 There are three LLCs for queer and/or trans students at UCSB.
-To learn more, check out the housing section of this document!
+To learn more, reference the housing section!

 Therapy - Counseling and Psychological Services (CAPS)